|We Take The Guesswork Out Of Investing In A Solar System For Your Home Or Business.™|

 The reason for this is simple.
 If a catastrophic manufacturing defect were to occur and a major portion of a manufacturer's production were to result in a recall, it would be highly unlikely that a small privately held overseas company would be able to survive the replacement of even a moderate portion of their production.
 In a case like this, most of these small manufacturers would simply file bankruptcy and would re-open under a different name, which would result in the loss of your warranty protection.
 A larger publicly traded or U.S. based manufacturer would be far more likely to posses the financial strength to honor their warranty.

-Case in point: REC® Solar, a very large and very reputable European solar manufacturer began selling solar modules in the U.S. about two years ago.
-A few months ago in 2009 it was announced that the junction boxes that they were using had a serious defect which affected approximately 420,000 solar panels which represents about a quarter of their 2007 production and nearly all of their 2008 production.
+Case in point: REC® Solar, a very large European solar manufacturer began selling solar modules in the U.S. about two years ago.
+In 2009 it was announced that the junction boxes that they were using had a serious defect which affected approximately 420,000 solar panels which represents about a quarter of their 2007 production and nearly all of their 2008 production.
 REC® Solar has accepted full responsibility and has launched a recall and will repair or replace all of the affected modules.
 Now keep in mind REC® Solar is one of the world's most well funded companies that uses the latest high tech manufacturing equipment available.
 This will cost REC® Solar approximately $56 million dollars to correct.

 If you purchased non name brand solar panels that were manufactured by a small underfunded company in an attempt to save a few nickels per watt, and this would have happened, even on a much smaller scale, the plain and simple reality would be that your chances of having your defective solar panels replaced under warranty would be almost zero.